 An interim remedial measure (IRM) is conducted at a site when a source of contamination or exposure pathway can be effectively addressed before issuance of the Record of Decision.

-The following IRM(s) has/have been completed at this site based on conditions observed during the RI.
+The following IRM has been completed at this site based on conditions observed during the RI.

 IRM Soil Vapor Mitigation